prashishphunyal/prashishphunyal.github.io/posts/math/devsecops-practices.md

 ---
-title: Essential Security Practices for DevOps Teams
+title: Pea and the sun
 date: 2023-07-30
-category: blt
+category: math
 slug: devsecops-practices
 ---